asefsoft/tv-alert/README.md

 - **Fast Search:** Leveraging Laravel Scout, the system offers high-speed searching for TV shows and episodes.
 - **Automate TV Show updates:** Fully automatically scan for new shows and get info of current shows in the background.
 - **Data Transfer Objects:** Utilizes the Laravel Data package to efficiently manage data transfer objects.
-- **Tested Codebase:** The project is fully tested with PHPUnit, ensuring reliability and stability.
+- **Tested Codebase:** The project is fully tested with PHPUnit and analyzed by PHPInsights, ensuring reliability and stability.

 ### Timeline
 This is an example of your timeline in site: